penk/minimal-webbrowser-adblock/README.md

-# A Minimial Web Browser with Adblock
+# A Minimal Web Browser with Adblock

 | Before Adblock | After Adblock |
 |---|---|